Andre-cmd-rgb/Andre-Cmd-Rgb/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a secret project
+- 🔭 I’m currently working on Cherry Terminal
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning golang and python
-- 👯 I’m looking to collaborate on Cherry Corporation
+- I’m looking to collaborate on Cherry Corporation